Fort Portal–Kasese–Mpondwe Road

 The Fort Portal–Kasese–Mpondwe Road, also Fort Portal–Mpondwe Road, is a road in the Western Region of Uganda, connecting the towns of Fort Portal, Hima, Kasese, Kikorongo and the border town of Mpondwe.

 Location

 The road starts at Fort Portal, the headquarters of Kabarole District.
 It travels southwest through Rwimi, Hima, Kasese and Kikorongo.
 At Kiorongo, the road makes a 90 degree turn west to end at Mpondwe, at the international border with the Democratic Republic of the Congo, a total distance of about 135 km.
-The coordinates of the road at Kikorongo are:0°00'00.0"N, 29°59'55.0"E (Latitude:0.000003; 29.998607).

 Upgrade to bituminous surface

 This road was improved to class II bituminous surface before 2013.